ScottLouvau/scottlouvau.github.io/_posts/2021-03-17-SimTower-Max-Tower.md

   - SimTower
 ---

-A few days after my [previous SimTower adventure]({% post_url 2021-03-12-Return-To-SimTower %}), I wanted to make an even more impressive tower.
+A few days after my [previous SimTower adventure]({% post_url 2021-03-12-Return-To-SimTower %}), I wanted to revise my tower design.
 My retail-heavy-attempt was straightforward and didn't take too many floors, but I thought it'd be fun to try to build consistently all the way up to the 100th floor cathedral, and to try to max out many of the in-game limits right when I reached it.

 ### Design